Civil Protection Order Portal Design

 Creating a New, Integrated Solution from the Ground Up

-The team examined how users move through the full restraining order process, from filing to next steps in court, and where fragmentation and confusion occur.
-Building on insights from Nevada and Indiana, this phase focused on reimagining the experience from start to finish, designing a system that supports users holistically while aligning with court operations.
+The i4J team examined how survivors move through the full CPO order process, from filing to next steps in court, identified where frustration and confusion occur, and focused on reimagining the experience from start to finish, designing a system that supports survivors holistically while aligning with court operations.

 Key insights included: